-In a discussion with Vaughan Pratt on the categories mailing list, Peter Freyd gave a sharp description of the commonalities and differences between abelian categories and toposes (or, in the first place, between abelian categories and pretoposes), by introducing a finitely axiomatized theory of “AT categories”.
-Thus abelian categories and pretoposes are examples of AT categories; underscoring how much these structures have in common, the theory of AT categories hews so closely to both of these two basic examples that in fact every AT category splits cleanly as a product of a pretopos part and an abelian part.
+In a discussion with Vaughan Pratt on the categories mailing list, Peter Freyd gave a sharp and clever description of the commonalities and differences between abelian categories and toposes (or, in the first place, between abelian categories and pretoposes), by introducing a finitely axiomatized theory of “AT categories”.
+Thus abelian categories and pretoposes are examples of AT categories; underscoring how much these structures have in common, Freyd’s theory hews so closely to both of these two basic examples that in fact every AT category splits cleanly as a product of a pretopos part and an abelian part.

 Here, the properties held in common between abelian categories and pretoposes are all exactness conditions; in the AT set-up, the decisive difference between abelian categories and pretoposes is concentrated solely in the behavior of the initial object with respect to cartesian product (being in one case the cartesian monoidal unit, i.e. an element that is universally absorbed into any other, and in the other an absorbing element, i.e. an element that absorbs any other element into itself, aka a zero element or annihilating element).